Sharp eigenvalue estimates and related rigidity theorems: Acknowledgments

 \section{Acknowledgments}

 {\arabic{section}} {\thesection.\arabic{equation}} This research was supported in part by the NSF of China (Grant Nos.
 11801496 and 11926352), the Fok Ying-Tung Education Foundation (China), and Hubei Key Laboratory of Applied Mathematics (Hubei University).
+Prof. Y. L. Deng joined us and made essential contributions to revisions of the previous version of our manuscript (i.e., arXiv:2003.13231v1), so we prefer to list him as one of the co-authors.
+The authors are grateful to the anonymous referee for careful reading and valuable comments such that the paper appears as its present version.